 I know how easy it is to revert to food for coping and blame weak moments on lack of will power.
-I am fanatical now in helping patients kick these mistaken messages and dig down to uncover their food and emotional gems.
+I am fanatical now in helping clinicians kick these mistaken messages clients report and dig down to uncover their food and emotional gems.

 Take my Emotional Eating Quiz